Jamtartarenice/be-jakub-news/README.md

 PGDATABASE=nc_news

-but this could change so u might want to go into db/setup.sql to see the two data base names and put them into there corresponding .envs
+but this could change so you might want to go into db/setup.sql to see the two data base names and put them into there corresponding .envs